fl-yu/CUT-RUNTools-2.0/README.md

 ## To do
 1.bulk function code and tutorial
-2.install tutorial update and sc usage
+2.install tutorial (if there is any script for software install) update and sc usage
 3.bulk code test
 4.tutorial update for integration
 5.News: what is the update of this version?
 New update of bulk normalization and spike-in processing